 Myvatn Nature Baths Blue Lagoon

-▷smaller in size than the Blue Lagoon
+▷ Smaller in size than the Blue Lagoon

-▷main bathing area sits around 36-40°C
+▷ Main bathing area sits around 36-40°C

-▷Café Kvika with indoor and outdoor seats
+▷ Café Kvika with indoor and outdoor seats

 ▷ Locker and changing room facilities

-▷8,700 square meters in size
+▷ 8,700 square meters in size

-▷water temperature sitting around 37-39°C
+▷ Water temperature sitting around 37-39°C

-steam room, swim-up bar,
+▷ Has a mask bar, sauna, steam room, swim-up bar,

 and in-water massage and spa services

-▷Four dining options
+▷ Four dining options

-▷ well-equipped locker and changing room
+▷ Well-equipped lockers and changing room

 Winter view at Myvatn nature bath